Scripter17/url-cleaner/site/userscript.md

 - Use URL Cleaner Site's `userscript` subcommand.

-Afterwards, add the userscript you your userscript manager.
+Afterwards, add the userscript to your userscript manager.

 ### TLS/HTTPS